C1AFFA/ColorizerGAN/README.md

 The tested networks are:

 - [Pix2pix model](https://arxiv.org/abs/1611.07004) starting from [this nice implementation](https://github.com/eriklindernoren/Keras-GAN/blob/master/pix2pix/pix2pix.py).
   This network is a conditional GAN that uses a U-NET generator and a classic convolutional discriminator.
+[This is our adapted implementation](https://github.com/C1AFFA/ColorizerGAN/blob/master/ColorizerGan.ipynb)

 - [Encoder-decoder model](https://github.com/baldassarreFe/deep-koalarization) with a fusion layer starting from [this Keras implementation](https://github.com/emilwallner/Coloring-greyscale-images/tree/master/Full-version).
 The fusion layer is built extracting high-level features from  [Inception-ResNet-v2](https://arxiv.org/abs/1602.07261) pre-trained on ImageNet dataset.
 Instead of using Inception-ResNET-v2 we tested the [Emil Wallner](https://github.com/emilwallner) implementation with [MobileNet](https://arxiv.org/abs/1704.04861) wich is lighter on Emil advice (thanks, Emil!).
-The strenght of this implementation is that we can do transfer learning with few samples, because the fusion layer is pre-trained
+The strenght of this implementation is that we can do transfer learning with few samples, because the fusion layer is pre-trained.
+This

-- Finally we implemented our own model wich combines the previous ones: we used the encoder-decoder model with the fusion layer as generator and the pix2pix discriminator.
+- Finally we implemented [our own model](https://github.com/C1AFFA/ColorizerGAN/blob/master/C1GAN.ipynb) wich combines the previous ones: we used the encoder-decoder model with the fusion layer as generator and the pix2pix discriminator.
 We wanted to use the MobileNet knowledge trained on ImageNet to colorize greyscaled photos and make them better throught the Pix2pix's LSGAN discriminator wich take in input the real and the generated photos, combines discriminates how much the generated image is good.

 We conducted on this model different type of preliminary trainings.